SamuelSchmidgall/AgentClinic/README.md

 ## Evaluation

 All of the models from the paper are available (GPT-4/4o/3.5, Mixtral-8x7B, Llama-70B-chat).
 You can try them for any of the agents, make sure you have either an OpenAI or Replicate key ready for evaluation!
-We will be adding huggingface wrappers in the next few days.
+HuggingFace wrappers are also implemented if you don't want to use API keys.

 Just change modify the following parameters in the CLI